Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - Acquisition is at or below the SAT.

-- Prices are based on adequate price competition (i.e., two or more responsible offerors responded).
+- Prices are on the basis of adequate price competition (two or more responsible offerors responded).

 - Commercial items are being acquired.